inspec/inspec-alicloud/README.md

 10. CLick on **Download CSV File**.
 A file will get downloaded.
 11. Click on **OK**.

-- ALICLOUD_REGION
+- **ALICLOUD_REGION**

-To see the list of regions, use this [Regions and Zones](https://www.alibabacloud.com/help/en/basics-for-beginners/latest/regions-and-zones)
+To see the list of regions, use this [Regions and Zones](https://www.alibabacloud.com/help/en/basics-for-beginners/latest/regions-and-zones) link.

 For example, if you are using the Region `Singapore`, then use the Region ID `ap-southeast-1`.

 #### Environment Variables

-To know how to setup the alicloud credentials please use this [Installation Guide of AliCloud](https://www.alibabacloud.com/help/en/alibaba-cloud-cli/latest/installation-guide)
+To know how to setup the AliCloud credentials please use this [Installation Guide of AliCloud](https://www.alibabacloud.com/help/en/alibaba-cloud-cli/latest/installation-guide)

 Set your AliCloud credentials in an `.envrc` file or export them in your shell.
 (See example [.envrc file](.envrc_example))